Party14534/buildFromBat/README.md

 - **libraryDirectory:** Specifies directories containing project libraries.
 Example: libraryDirectory=C:\path\to\folder\lib
 - **library:** Identifies libraries utilized by the compiler during the build.
 Example: library=Gl
 - **exclude:** Identifies directories or files that should not be added to the build file.
 Example: exclude=build
+- **system:** Identifies which system the user is using, currently the only system variable accepted is unix.
+Example: system=unix

 Using this format in the project.txt file ensures proper parsing and interpretation by BuildFromBat, allowing for clear and customizable project configurations.